Partitioning qubits in hypergraph product codes to implement logical gates: Transversal Clifford gates

 Similarly to the planar code case, both the \gates{Hadamard-SWAP} and the $\gates{CZ-S}$ gates detailed below are valid logical operators on $\hgp(H, H)$.
 Whilst it is immediate to verify that the stabilisers group is preserved by these two operators, less immediate is the identification of the logical operation performed.
 Crucially, this task becomes trivial when we look at the action induced on a canonical basis derived by strongly lower triangular reduction as per \Cref{lemma:basis}.

-On the physical level, \gates{Hadamard-SWAP} consist of (i) Hadamard on every physical qubit; (ii) physical SWAP between twin qubits. \gates{Hadamard-SWAP} is a valid logical operator as it preserves the stabiliser group mapping $S_{x}(j,h) \leftrightarrow S_{z}(h,j)$ and swaps the logical $X$ and the logical $Z$ operators of twin qubits: on the left $q_{i, h}^L$ and $q_{h, i}^L$, on the right $q_{j, \ell}^R$ and $q_{\ell, j}^R$.
+On the physical level, \gates{Hadamard-SWAP} consist of (i) Hadamard on every physical qubit; (ii) physical SWAP between twin qubits. \gates{Hadamard-SWAP} is a valid logical operator as it preserves the stabiliser group mapping $S_{x}(j,h) \leftrightarrow S_{z}(h,j)$ and (i) swaps the logical $X$ and the logical $Z$ operators of twin qubits: on the left $q_{i, h}^L$ and $q_{h, i}^L$, on the right $q_{j, \ell}^R$ and $q_{\ell, j}^R$; (ii) acts as logical Hadamard on the diagonal qubits.

 The operator \gates{CZ-S} is defined on the physical level as: (i) S gate on left diagonal qubits; (ii) $\text{S}^{\dag}$ on right diagonal qubits; (iii) CZ between twin qubits. \gates{CZ-S} preserves the $Z$ stabilisers and maps the $X$ stabiliser $S_x(j, h)$ into $S_x(j, h) S_z(h,j)$.
 Importantly, the phase factor in the product $S_x(j, h) S_z(h,j)$ is correctly preserved since, by construction, an $X$-stabiliser $S_x(j, h)$ has a diagonal left qubit $(h,h)$ in its support if and only if $H_a[j, h] = 1$, if an only if it has a diagonal right qubit $(j, j)$ in its support too.
 As such, if an S gate is applied, an $\text{S}^{\dag}$ gate is applied too and the global phase cancels out.
 Again by looking at the action of the operator $\gates{CZ-S}$ on a canonical basis, since twin logical operators have support on mirror qubits only and each diagonal logical operator has support on exactly one diagonal qubit, we find that the logical action of the operator \gates{CZ-S} is (i) S on left diagonal qubits; (ii) $\text{S}^{\dag}$ on right diagonal qubits; (iii) CZ between twin qubits.